Acute Lymphoblastic Leukemia (ALL)

 What is cancer?

-Cancer is when cells in the body change and grow out of control.
-Your body is made
+Cancer starts when cells in the body change and grow out of control.
+Your body is

-up of tiny building blocks called cells.
-Normal cells grow when your body needs them,
+made up of tiny building blocks called cells.
+Normal cells grow when your body needs

-and die when your body does not need them any longer.
+them, and die when your body doesn't need them any longer.
 Cancer is made up of abnormal

 cells that grow even though your body doesn’t need them.
 In most types of cancer,